wolfmanjm/kivy-smoothie-host/README.md

 # Smoopi

+Github supports ToC, it is available in the top-left corner of this document.

 A Smoothie host designed to run on an rpi with multitouch screen or on a desktop with a mouse and keyboard.

 This is stable and ready for everyday use.